prmrdl/XenGuide/sites/prototype/content/_index.md

 title = "Xeneta Guide"
 +++

-# Xeneta Guide
+# Getting Started with Xeneta

+{{% header %}} This guide is intended as an introduction to the different parts of the Xeneta platform.
+It is most useful after you've <a href="https://app.xeneta.com/" target="_blank">logged in</a> and completed the product tour. {{% /header %}}

+After you've explored the product a bit, you should take the following steps to acquaint yourself with the Xeneta platform:

+## Step 1 — Read This Guide

-This guide is intended to introduce you to the Xeneta freight rate analytics and benchmarking platform and its features.
+This guide is intended to step you through all the features of Xeneta, including benchmarking and analytics.
+We recommend that you read the [introduction]({{< ref "/Introduction" >}}) section as a starter.

-You can explore the Xeneta product through the index on the left.

-## Additional Questions

-If you have any questions, you can contact the Customer Success team by email at [insert email].

-You can also find more answers in the [Xeneta Help Center](https://support.xeneta.com).
+## Step 2 — Upload Your Rates

+To get the most out of Xeneta, you should <a href="https://app.xeneta.com/my-company/upload-rates" target="_blank">upload your freight rates</a>.
+Once your rates are available within Xeneta, you'll have access to an array of tools to help you understand the ocean freight market.

+## Step 3 — Explore the Help Center

+If you have additional questions about Xeneta's features or you wish to learn more about the product, you can refer to the <a href="https://support.xeneta.com/hc/en-us" target="_blank">Help Center</a>.